 The genetically modified donor pig used in the procedure was a GalSafe pig, from Revivicor.

 GalSafe pigs are domestic pigs exposed to intentional genomic alteration (IGA) that edits their genes so they do not produce sugar that triggers organ rejection as well as an increasingly common meat allergy, according to the FDA.
-The FDA approved gene editing to grow GalSafe pigs in 2020, and gave emergency use authorization for their use in a transplant in December, to allow this life-saving operation to take place.
+The FDA approved gene editing to grow GalSafe pigs in 2020, and gave emergency use authorization for use in a transplant in December, to allow this life-saving operation to take place.

-Another innovation that made the historic operation possible was an immunosuppressant, developed in collaboration with Dr. Muhammad Mohiuddin, director of the University of Maryland School of Medicine’s cardiac xenotransplantation program and produced by Kiniksa Pharmaceuticals.
-Their experimental antibody drug, called KPL-404, is designed to prevent the body from immediately fighting back against the foreign implant.
+Another innovation that made the historic operation possible was an immunosuppressant, developed in collaboration with Dr. Muhammad Mohiuddin, Director of the University of Maryland School of Medicine’s cardiac xenotransplantation program and produced by Kiniksa Pharmaceuticals.
+Their experimental antibody drug, KPL-404, is designed to prevent the body from immediately fighting back against the foreign implant.